Sredny Stog culture: Genetics

 Sredny Stog culture individuals had highly variable genetic ancestry.
 Lazaridis et al. (2024) identified the 'Dnipro' Eneolithic genetic cline, involving populations with both Caucasus Neolithic and Lower Volga ancestry.
 As these populations moved westward and acquired Ukraine Neolithic hunter-gatherer (UNHG) ancestry, they formed the Sredny Stog culture.

-An elite Sredny Stog male found to be carrying CHG related paternal haplogroup J-M319 and the maternal haplogroup T2a1b.
+An elite Sredny Stog male was found to be carrying CHG related paternal haplogroup J-M319 and the maternal haplogroup T2a1b.

 Mathieson et al. (2018) included a genetic analysis of a male buried at Olexandria (Ukraine) and dated to 4153-3970 calBC, ascribed to the Sredny Stog culture.
 He was found to be carrying the paternal haplogroup R1a1a1, and the maternal haplogroup H2a1a.
 He carried about 80% Western Steppe Herder (WSH) ancestry and about 20% Early European Farmer (EEF) ancestry.
 This Sredny Stog male was thought to be the first steppe individual found to have been carrying EEF ancestry.
 As a carrier of the 13910 allele, he was supposed to be the earliest individual ever examined who has had a genetic adaptation to lactase persistence.

-However, the recent publication by David Reich Lab, October 2021, presented another date from a different sample of the same individual, 2134–1950 cal BC, which could actually belong to Srubnaya culture period, as Haplotree Information Project considers this sample I6561 is from around 3650 ybp (c.
+The October 2021 publication by David Reich Lab, presented another date from a different sample of the same individual, 2134–1950 cal BC, which could actually belong to Srubnaya culture period, as Haplotree Information Project considers this sample I6561 is from around 3650 ybp (c.
 1700 BC), and belongs to Y-DNA R1a-F2597*, corresponding to R1a-Y3.
 The WSH genetic cluster was a result of mixing between Eastern Hunter-Gatherers (EHGs) from Eastern Europe and Caucasus hunter-gatherers (CHGs).
 This mixing appears to have happened on the eastern Pontic–Caspian steppe starting around 5,000 BC.

 Matilla et al. (2023) presented whole-genome analysis of a Sredny Stog individual, dated to 4320-4052 calBC, from the Deriivka II archaeological site in the Middle Dnieper Valley.
 The authors conclude that a third of the genetic ancestry of the individual was derived from the local Neolithic Dnieper Valley ancestry, while the rest was of the Yamnaya-related steppe ancestry.